johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

   }
 ```

-As expected, it returns an `Observable`.
+As required, it returns an `Observable`.
 We use the normal Observable creation pattern, passing it a callback that handles emitting the values.
 In the callback, we use a factory method to implement the Observable subscription handler based on the pattern (e.g., `'/jobs-stream1'` ) and data (e.g., `duration`) in the request, since these are unknown until the call to `send()` is made.
 This might sound a bit complicated, but let's break it down.

 #### The Request Handler